-Twenty years ago, Ignatius Press published my Another Sort of Learning.
+Twenty years ago, Ignatius Press published my book, Another Sort of Learning.
 My initial “short” subtitle to this book was: “How to Get an Education Even If Still in College.”
 The actual subtitle turned out to be much longer.
 In fact, it was the wittiest subtitle I have ever written, and I am pretty good at subtitles.
 I shan’t repeat it here.
+(See the image below. -Eds.)

 This book is designed to bypass the colleges without denying their existence.
 I have always thought that anyone can get an education if he can read, something I learned from both Samuel Johnson and my friend Anne Burleigh.
 Reading has the great advantage of making an end run around academic correctness, wherein little theoretic order is to be found.
 Reading can take us to things that no one in the schools tells us about.
 The problem is, as always, “What to read?”